 If you are 65 or older, use the Valproate injection carefully.
 You could have more side effects.

-What are some side effects to call my doctor right away?
+What are some side effects of calling my doctor right away?

-Although it may be strange, some people can develop symptoms or very serious side effects, sometimes even fatal, by taking some medication.
+Although it may be strange, some people can develop symptoms or severe side effects, sometimes even fatal, by taking some medication.

-Inform your attending physician or seek medical attention immediately if you experience any of the following signs or symptoms, as they may be related to one of these very serious side effects:
+Inform your attending physician or seek medical attention immediately if you experience any of the following signs or symptoms, as they may be related to one of these severe side effects:

-Signs of infection such as fever, chills, very severe sore throat, pain in the ears or sinuses, cough, more sputum or changes in sputum color, painful urination, sores in the mouth or wounds that do not heal.
+Signs of infection include fever, chills, severe sore throat, pain in the ears or sinuses, cough, more sputum or changes in sputum color, painful urination, sores in the mouth, or wounds that do not heal.

-Signs of high levels of ammonia, such as heartbeat that does not feel normal, breathing that is not normal, confusion, pale skin, slow heartbeat, seizures, sweating, vomiting, or spasms.
+Signs of high ammonia levels include a heartbeat that does not feel normal, breathing that is not normal, confusion, pale skin, slow heartbeat, seizures, sweating, vomiting, or spasms.
 As well:

 - Chest pain.